progressivis/progressivis/doc/intro.md

 # Introduction

-ProgressiVis is a system and language implementing *Progressive Data Analysis and
+ProgressiVis is a Python toolkit implementing *Progressive Data Analysis*.
-Visualization*.
 A book describes the paradigm in details, see [www.aviz.fr/Progressive/PDABook](https://www.aviz.fr/Progressive/PDABook).

-In the `ProgressiVis` language, all the executions are progressive by design; the system is never blocked performing lengthy operations, it always shows visualizations quickly, even when all the data is not loaded yet. `ProgressiVis` also comes with extensions in the notebook to create interactive visualizations and their user interfaces for controlling the progressive process.
+In the `ProgressiVis` toolkit, all the executions are progressive by design; the system is never blocked performing lengthy operations, it always shows visualizations quickly, even when all the data is not loaded yet or the algorithm execution is not finished.
+`ProgressiVis` also comes with extensions in the notebook to create interactive visualizations and their user interfaces for controlling the progressive process.